dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ![](../images/installer-guide/winblows-install-md/com-recovery.png)

-Now grab OpenCorePkg you downloaded earlier and open it:
+Now grab `OpenCorePkg` you downloaded earlier and open it:

 ![](../images/installer-guide/winblows-install-md/base-oc-folder.png)

-Here we see both IA32(32 Bit CPUs) and X64(64 Bit CPUs) folders, choose the one that's most appropriate to your hardware and open it.
-Next grab the EFI folder inside and place this on the root of the USB drive along side com.apple.recovery.boot.
+Here we see both `IA32` (32 bit CPUs) and `X64` (64 bit CPUs) folders, choose the one that's most appropriate to your hardware and open it.
+Next grab the EFI folder inside and place this on the root of the USB drive alongside `com.apple.recovery.boot`.
 Once done it should look like this:

 ![](../images/installer-guide/winblows-install-md/com-efi-done.png)